 The following guide provides the local church and its leaders with a tool to assess an elder candidate’s knowledge of relevant Scriptures and Bible doctrine.
-This is not exhaustive, but it will provide a starting place for testing basic skills in handling Scripture and doctrine.
+This list of verses is not exhaustive, but it will provide a starting place for testing basic skills in handling Scripture and doctrine.
 You are welcome to add to this guide additional Scriptures you and your church feel elders must know in order to qualify and do the job effectively.
-For the downloadable copy of the booklet, click on:
+For the downloadable copy of this resource, click on:

 For an online app to help memorize the key doctrinal verses click on the following:

 Another use for this guide is as a tool for the elder candidate in preparing himself for the doctrinal examination by the elders.
 We also recommend using the book Decide for Yourself: A Theological Workbook by Gordon Lewis.
 This book presents the texts of Scripture that a candidate should know for each major doctrinal category.
 One does not have to use the entire book, but sections can be selected for special attention in the candidate’s preparation.